microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 On a dynamic web page, when `disabled` is being applied to a focusing element (`document.activeElement`), the focus change varies between browsers:

--  Chrome will keep the focus on current element invisible to JavaScript or CSS
+-  Chrome will keep the focus on the current element invisible to JavaScript or CSS
    -  On <kbd>TAB</kbd>, it jump to next tabbable sibling or descendants of them (depth-first search)
 -  Firefox will send the focus to the parent, invisibly
-   -  On <kbd>TAB</kbd>, it jump to the first tabbable sibling or descendants of them (depth-first search)
+   -  On <kbd>TAB</kbd>, focus will move to the first tabbable descendant or sibling (depth-first search)
 -  Edge UWP and IE11 will send the focus to `<body>`, invisibly
-   -  On <kbd>TAB</kbd>, it jump to the first tabbable on the web page
+   -  On <kbd>TAB</kbd>, focus moves to the first tabbable element on the web page

 ## UX: New messages button